AlexanderAberg/the-fancy-cinema-castle/README.md

 - The Fancy Cinema Castle is a page where you can book auditoriums for viewing movies or play games.
 - It is an esclusive experience and compared to a normal cinema you book the whole auditorium and not just a couple of seats.
 - You will be able to see what is on offer in a user friendly site.
-- Link to the live version of the project can be found here: <a href="https://the-fancy-cinema-castle-7eb7ea1dedc6.herokuapp.com/"> and to the GitHub page here: <a href="https://github.com/AlexanderAberg/the-fancy-cinema-castle">
+- Link to the live version of the project can be found here: https://the-fancy-cinema-castle-7eb7ea1dedc6.herokuapp.com/
+- Link to the GitHub page here: https://github.com/AlexanderAberg/the-fancy-cinema-castle

 <img src="assets/images/amiresponsive.png" alt="Responsive Screens">